Recreational Boating Program

 Non-motorized kayaks, canoes, rowboats, sculls and sailboats may be used.
 Sailboats must have removable center/dagger boards.
 All boats except kayaks must be at least eleven feet five inches (11′5″) in length.
 Kayaks must be at least nine feet (9′) in length.

 Personal Flotation Device

-It is a requirement to have a wearable Personal Flotation Device (PFD) for each person on the boat.
+Boaters are required to have a wearable Personal Flotation Device (PFD) for each person on the boat.
 Children under the age of 12 must wear them.
-For your own safety we highly encourage you to wear your US Coast Guard approved PFD.
+For your own safety, we highly encourage you to wear your US Coast Guard approved PFD.
 Floating seat cushions do not satisfy the “wearable PFD” requirement.